clabordec/kevtech/active_directory/account_creation.md

     - Eric Madson
     - Alex Bertzy
 - For the user `Help Desk`, verify that the user has admin rights
-- Create the following OUs:
-    - IT
-    - HR
-    - Engineers
 - Assign `Help Desk` to the `IT` security group
 - Assign `Patty`, `Jane Foster`, `Jamie Verges` to the HR OU
 - Assign `Eric Madson` and `Alex Bertzy` to the Engineers OU